nxmyxxn/CS151-GroupUp/README.md

     - create account
     - log in/ log out
     - create schedule
-    - write schedule in the calendar
+    - write schedule in the calendar</br></br>

      > **Student/ Co worker who owns the schedule**
     - Add member
+    - Delete member

 - **Solution**
   When users create groups and display their free time on the calendar, they can see the free time in common, making it easier to make appointments or share schedules with each other.

 - **Steps to run the code**
-  1. Signup : It is possible only by entering a password that meets the conditions based on the exception code written.
+  1. Welcome page : There are signup and login buttons.
+If you have account you can login, if not you can sign up for a new member.
   2. Login : Log in with the information that is registered as a member.
   3. Create Own Schedule : On the Home page there is Schedules button.
 If you click that button, you can make there own schedules.
       Check the checkboxs in the calendar when you are free.